treygrr/Robots/README.md

 - Create tasks specific for each robot type, this could work in conjunction with the leaderboard.
 For e.g. robots that are assigned tasks that their type can’t perform won’t get “credit” for finishing the task.
 - Add persistance for tasks, bots and leaderboard stats

+## Privacy Guidelines
+Due to the creative nature of this project, please do not post the prompt or your solution publicly.
+Feel free to privately fork it to your personal GitHub or download it for future reference, as this workspace is cleared every few months.

 ## Authors
 - Scott Hoffman <https://github.com/scottshane>